Dog aggression: Reactivity to stimuli

+Other work has detailed how external stimuli significantly influences the experience of dog walking, sometimes "extracting a considerable social and emotional toll" for dog walkers.

 Treatment

 Treatment differs for each circumstance, and treatment plans are based heavily on the type of aggression.
 Based on Judith Blackshaw's study, dogs exhibited dominance aggression towards familiar people and therefore suggested obedience training as the proper treatment.
 According to a study conducted in 1983 by Tortora, avoidance based aggression was treated by conditioning the dog to a safety tone, this resulted in a complete elimination of the aggressive behavior for the duration of the dogs lives.
 Aggression can also be reduced in adult dogs during their socialization period as a puppy.
 Studies show that exposing puppies to their new owners and homing before 8 weeks can drastically reduce aggression later in life.
 However, it is still imperative for an owner to train their dog every day for a minimum of 10 minutes.
 More specifically, it is recommended for males to be neutered as this ensures that inherited aggression will not be passed on.
 It is suggested to use synthetic progestins with castration to reduce and eliminate aggressive behavior in dogs.
 Predatory and intermale aggression is inherent and related to testosterone secretion and as a result restrain, castration and the use of progestins are essential in reducing aggression in dogs.

-One study suggests that 40% of dominance aggression in dogs is a result of owners who provide basic levels of obedience training to their dogs.
-A dog is an owner's responsibility and it is necessary for the owner to establish leadership over the dog.
-A leash that is also known as a control line is critical in establishing and maintaining control.
-However other studies suggest that aversive means of control and training contribute to new and increased aggression rather than reduce it.
+Some studies suggest that aversive means of control and training contribute to new and increased aggression rather than reduce it.